silverbullet-dk/opentele-performance-tests-vagrant/README.md

 The new box is now ready to be used in performance tests.

 Current setup
 -----------
 The current setup creates an Ubuntu based machine with the following products
 * Apache Tomcat 7
 * MySQL
 * Oracle JDK 7
+* Collectl (for collecting memory, disk and cup statistics)
+* GnuPlot (for genereating plots of collected statistics)